 - 1. Learn fundamental theoretical concepts in probability. - 2.
 Learn the practical intuition of general statistical concepts, including standard errors, hypothesis testing, and confidence intervals. - 3.
 Learn to disentangle causation from correlation. - 4.
 Learn the basics of the R statistical programming language. - 5.
-Learn the dangers of relying on assumptions that do not typically hold in economics (e.g., correlation with the error term). - Learn the basics of working with data, being aware of practical issues such as violations of missing-at-random. - 7.
-Understand selection bias and how to interpret results accordingly. - 8.
+Learn the dangers of relying on assumptions that do not typically hold in economics (e.g., correlation with the error term). - 6.
+Learn to use simulation in R to get hands-on practice with theoretical concepts (such as the Law of Large Numbers), and to explore the consequences of incorrect assumptions.

+- 7. Learn the basics of working with data, being aware of practical issues such as violations of missing-at-random. - 8.
+Understand selection bias and how to interpret results accordingly. - 9.
 Understand the benefit of randomized controlled trials.